JuliaMolSim/Molly.jl/docs/src/docs.md

 For interactions where this is relevant, `special` can be used to apply this weighting in the interaction.
 It can have a variety of uses depending on the context, for example if you have multiple interactions and want to exclude certain atom pairs from one of the interactions only.

-To use your custom force in a simulation, add it to the list of pairwise interactions:
+To use your custom interaction in a simulation, add it to the list of pairwise interactions:
 ```julia
 pairwise_inters = (MyPairwiseInter(),)
 ```